civilservicelgbt/civilservicelgbt.github.io/_rules/privacy-and-data.md

 ---
 layout: publication
-title: Your privacy and data
-date: 2018-03-17T00:00:00.00Z
-excerpt: "This policy explains what we do with your data."
+excerpt: This policy explains what we do with your data.
 author: Civil Service LGBT+ Network
 permalink: /our-rules/privacy-and-data
 redirect_from:
   - /about/your-data
   - /about/your-data/
   - /privacy-and-data
   - /your-data
   - /your-privacy
   - /privacy-policy
+date: 2018-03-17T00:00:00.000Z
+title: Your privacy and data
+meta-info: "false"
 ---

 * Table of contents will generate here